Hoontarx/ACIT2420-Assignment3/README.md

 sudo chown -R webgen:webgen /var/lib/webgen
 ```

+This was done as creating a new system user allows for everything to be run with only the necessary privileges, and it gives us a clean working directory to easily manage the files.

 ## Task 2 - Creating .service & .timer Files
 For the second task, we are going to be creating a .service file and a .timer file that will run our script automatically everyday at 5am.